moonsdelizie/the-learning-spoon/content/post/about.md

 - Classes count toward Science, Math, Geography, and Cultural Studies.
 - Take-home recipe cards and worksheets extend learning beyond class.
 - Flexible weekday scheduling makes it easy to fit into your homeschool rhythm.

-## Let us talk

-Our classes are based on a kitchen located in Murrieta, California 92563.

-Please [email us](mailto:amaniaseel@hotmail.com) at for additional information and schedule your class!